Skip to content

 Power demands of the modern HF/VHF/UHF transceiver

 Amateur radio transceivers place demanding requirements on their DC power sources.
-A typical 100-watt transceiver draws in excess of 20 amperes during transmit — a load that the power supply must sustain reliably, with minimal noise contribution to the receive and transmit signal chain.
+A modern 100-watt transceiver commonly draws a little over 20 amperes during transmit — a load that the power supply must sustain reliably, with minimal noise contribution to the receive and transmit signal chain.[1][2]

 Two fundamentally different supply architectures are available to the amateur operator: the linear regulated supply and the switch-mode power supply (SMPS).
 Each carries a distinct set of engineering trade-offs, and neither deserves blanket praise or condemnation without context.